BIG CHANGES TO FREE CHILDCARE HAVE ARRIVED!!!

 Thousands of families could be saving money on their childcare costs.
 But some simply don’t know what support they might be eligible for.
-The Childcare Choices website brings together all the existing childcare offers in one place, so parents can get the help that fits their family.
+The Best Start in Life parent hub brings together all the existing childcare offers in one place, so parents can get the help that fits their family.
 This could be through Tax-Free Childcare, 30 Hours Childcare, or Universal Credit Childcare.
 Some families might be eligible to use more than one childcare schemes together and get the most out of it.

 Don’t miss out on getting the support you are entitled to.
-Visit the Childcare Choices website to check what offer you might be eligible for and sign up to our newsletter to get the latest updates about the childcare support expansion.
+Visit the Best Start in Life parent hub to check what offer you might be eligible for and sign up to their newsletter and personalised weekly emails to get the latest updates.

 Policies and Safeguarding